hstairs/pps/README.md

 -delta allows to set a delta time.

 Plans are expressed as time-triggered plans, a map from time to action.
-Each element of the map is a row in the file, time is indicating with notation XX and the action as a ground action from the domain.
+Each element of the map is a row in the file, time is indicating in decimal notation, i.e. x.y where x and y are the integer and the decimal part of the time point.
+The action has to be expressed as a ground action from the domain.
 For instance

 5.4: (move a b)